 A total of 30 credits is required for the degree under Plan A, and a total of 33 credits is required for the degree under Plan B.

 Requirements for Both Plan A and Plan B:

-- A minimum of 3 credits in courses in microeconomic theory, selected from AFRE 805, EC 812A or equivalent.
+- Complete a minimum of 3 credits of microeconomic theory in AFRE 805 or its equivalent.

 Additional Requirements for Plan A:

 - Complete 6 credits of AFRE 899 Master's Thesis Research.